thisisjacopo/LAVIKA-front/README.md

-kara - NO - ke
+NSRVK
+Non-Sense-Randrum-Visual-Karaoke
+cause we suck at naming stuff

 Description
-Lazy days at home are officially over.
-ExcersAIze is a project based on an Artificial Intelligence algorithm which recognizes objects within an image input.
-The idea is for the user to upload a picture, and based on the recognition of the algorythm, get different excercise routines.
-The user will also be able to save said routines and mix them together to create new ones, as-well as sharing them with other users!
+NSRVK is an app that lets you create music and visuals through a canvas.
+Shapes, sounds and canvas settings all render in real time across your screen.
+This all comes with a little twist, a lyric with absolutely no sense which you can sing along to and record your beautifully produced song.

 User Stories
 * 404
-* mainpage - logo and brief explanation of the project.
+* mainpage -  Animation.
-* homepage - Main functionality of the project, instructions and navbar for login signup and about.
-Able to see app but have to log in to try it.
+* XP - Main functionality of the project, canvas and knobs (sliders and a button to record) and a button to save the song
 * sign up - Signup
 * login - Login
 * logout - logout for security.
-* routine list - Where excercising routines will be displayed, with the possibility to mix them and make new routines
 * about - about the app
+​
 Backlog
-List of other features outside of the MVPs scope
+* Record the visuals together with the songs
+* Make more than one option of visual
+* Create a community to share songs between users
+​
 User profile:
+​
 * see profile
 * upload profile picture
 * update profile info
-* see other users profile
-* list of routines
+* list of songs
-* edit routines and make new ones
-Video chat:
-* connect with other users to excercise together
-* create videochat groups to make excercising groups
-* stream same music
+​

 ROUTES:
+​
 * GET /main
-    * renders the mainpage
+    * renders the main page
 * GET /home
     * renders the homepage
-    * button begins experience and smooth scroll if logged in
+    * button redirects to sign-up
     * button redirects to log-in
 * GET /about
     * renders about
+* GET /xp
+    * renders the main feature: canvas and knobs
-* POST /home
+* POST /xp
-    * adds exercise to routines with a + button
+    * adds a song to the profile
 * GET /auth/signup
     * renders the signup form
 * POST /auth/signup